ZhaochongAn/COSeg/README.md

 # Get Started

 ## Environment
-The following environment setup instructions have been tested on RTX 3090 GPUs.
+The following environment setup instructions have been tested on RTX 3090 GPUs with GCC 6.3.0.

 1. **Install dependencies**